 AMIS is composed of G20 members plus Spain and seven additional major exporting and importing countries of agricultural commodities.
 Together, AMIS participants represent a large share of global production, consumption and trade volumes of the targeted crops, typically in the range of 80-90 percent.

 By enhancing transparency and policy coordination in international food markets, AMIS has helped to prevent unexpected price hikes and strengthen global food security.

 To carry out its functions, AMIS consists of:

-- The Global Food Market Information Group, assembling technical representatives from all AMIS participating countries to provide reliable, accurate, timely and comparable food market data; and
+- The Global Food Market Information Group, assembling technical representatives from AMIS participants, to provide reliable, accurate, timely and comparable market and policy information;

 - The Rapid Response Forum, composed of Senior Officials from AMIS participants, to promote early discussion about critical market conditions and ways to address them; and

 - The Secretariat, involving eleven international and inter-governmental organizations, to produce short-term market outlooks, assessments and analyses and support all functions of the Information Group and the Forum.